salah3122001/E-Commerce-Laravel-Project-/README.md

     screeenshots/

 ## ⚠️ Notes
-   -Make sure your PHP version is 8.3.16+ for Laravel 12 -Ensure Node.js & npm are installed for building assets -Images in screenshots/ folder must match the filenames in the Markdown
+   - Make sure your PHP version is 8.3.16+ for Laravel 12
+   - Ensure Node.js & npm are installed for building assets
+   - Images in screenshots/ folder must match the filenames in the Markdown

 ## 🧑‍💻 Author
     Mohamed Ashraf